nazpins/naztech-automated-data-sorting-tools/naz-remove-duplicate-images/README.md

 ## Features

-- Identifies duplicate images using hashing algorithms
+- Identifies duplicate images using hashing algorithms.
-- Removes duplicate images from a specified directory
+- Removes duplicate images from a specified directory.
-- Provides batch and PowerShell scripts for easy execution
+- Provides batch, PowerShell, and Unix shell scripts for easy execution.
-- Logs the duplicates found and removed in a text file
+- Logs the duplicates found and removed in a text file.

 ## Installation